 Trivia Questions: What is the name of the dot in ! ? j i?

-A tittle is a tiny dot above letters differentiating them from capital letters or above punctuation marks.
+A title is a tiny dot above letters differentiating them from capital letters or above punctuation marks.

-Trivia Questions: How many letters is the German alphabet?
+Trivia Questions: How many letters are there in the German alphabet?

 The standard German alphabet has 26 letters.
 However, there are additional four special letters making them 30 letters.
 They are ä ö ü ß.

 Trivia Questions: Is zero a number or do numbers start from 1 which carries a value?